Impact of the COVID-19 pandemic on the African diaspora: Prison

 Nearly 2.2 million people are in US jails and prisons, the highest rate in the world.
-According to the US Bureau of Justice, in 2018, the imprisonment rate among black men was 5.8 times that of white men, while the imprisonment rate among black women was 1.8 times the rate among white women.
+According to the US Bureau of Justice, in 2018, the imprisonment rate among African-American men was 5.8 times that of white men, while the imprisonment rate among African-American women was 1.8 times the rate among European-American women.
 This overrepresentation of African-American people in US jails and prisons is another indicator of the social and economic inequality affecting this population.

 According to the Committee on Economic, Social and Cultural Rights' General Comment 14, "states have an obligation to ensure medical care for prisoners at least equivalent to that available to the general population."

 However, there has been a very limited response to preventing transmission of the virus within detention facilities, which cannot achieve the physical distancing needed to effectively prevent the spread of COVID-19.

 Low-wage jobs

 Around the country, black people make up a higher proportion of some low-paid professions that have elevated risks of virus exposure.

 The types of work where people in some racial and ethnic groups are overrepresented can also contribute to their risk of getting sick with COVID-19.

 Nearly 40% of African-American workers, more than seven million, are low-wage workers and have jobs that deny them even a single paid sick day.
 Workers without paid sick leave might be more likely to continue to work even when they are sick.
 This can increase workers' exposure to other workers who may be infected with the COVID-19 virus.

 Similarly, the Centers for Disease Control has noted that many African-American people who hold low-wage but essential jobs (such as food service, public transit, and health care) are required to continue to interact with the public, despite outbreaks in their communities, which exposes them to higher risks of COVID-19 infection.
 According to the Centers for Disease Control, nearly a quarter of employed Hispanic and black or African-American workers are employed in service industry jobs, compared to 16% of non-Hispanic white people.
 Black people make up 12% of all employed workers but account for 30% of licensed practical and licensed vocational nurses, who face significant exposure to the coronavirus.

 In 2018, 45% of low-wage workers relied on an employer for health insurance.
 This situation forces low-wage workers to continue to go to work even when they are not feeling well.
 Some employers allow their workers to be absent only when they test positive for COVID-19.
 Given the way the virus spreads, by the time a person knows they are infected, they have likely already infected many others in close contact with them both at home and at work.